 Danville, CA: Hap McGee Ranch Park Labyrinth

-As you hike up the hill of the Botanical Preserve, you come across so much beauty.
+As you hike up the hill of the Niguel Botanical Preserve in Crown Valley Community Park in Laguna Niguel, you come across so much beauty.
 You will see butterflies, dragonflies, birds, cactus and succulent displays, sycamores & oaks, an evergreen forest, a children’s garden maze, a community rose garden, eucalyptus trees and species from Australia.
 Then you come to the Citizen of the Year Grove, lines with Crepe Myrtle trees.
 You follow the path up to the entrance of the labyrinth, Which is cradled in a formation of cypress trees.

 This labyrinth is both unique and exquisite, it is a one of a kind design, shaped like a race-track.
 Its entrance is visually aligned on the distant peak of Saddleback Mountain, which dominates the horizon for 30 miles around.
 It is the ultimate picture-postcard view.

 In the center of the labyrinth is a beautiful, Marty Kermeen hand sculpted mosaic.
 The craftsmanship is impeccable.
 The three Bougainvillea flowers and vine are made using colored clay pavers, which is the official city flower of Laguna Niguel.